elixir-europe/biohackathon-projects-2021/projects/10/README.md

 ## Expected audience

-Researchers with knowledge in training development, microbial data analysis, machine learning, Train the Trainer and also in training organization.
+Researchers with knowledge in training development, microbial data analysis, genome annotation, Train the Trainer and also in training organization.

 Some expected people:
 - Bérénice Batut (NL)